 4. Customize the survey.

 Our templates are fully customizable.
-You can change the look and feel of our pre-made surveys.
-This is so you can match them with your site or your brand.
+You can change the look and feel of our pre-made surveys so that they match your site or brand.
 Give your surveys a more personal touch.
 Add your brand’s logo.
 Modify fonts, font sizes, and colors.

 5. Share the survey.

-Want to Know Your More About Audience Insight?Create a Likert Scale Survey in Minutes
+Want to Receive More Audience Insights?Create a Likert Scale Survey in Minutes

 Likert scale questionnaires are great for getting to know audiences and their consumption habits.
 You can gain deeper insights into their views, beliefs, and attitudes when you do it right.
 Hence, choose carefully between unipolar and bipolar scales to reduce confusion and miscommunication.
 When in doubt, use unipolar scales as they are simply easier to comprehend.